 Why Do Foot Wounds Form?

 Sores and ulcers can grow from scrapes, cuts, blisters, burns, or other injuries and trauma.
-Even in healthy people, feet and toes typically don’t get as much blood flow as other areas of the body, which means the body can’t fight infections or heal injuries quite as quickly or effectively as it can elsewhere.
-If you have a medical condition or are taking certain medications that compromise circulation even further, the risk increases significantly.
+Even in healthy people, feet and toes typically don’t get as much blood flow as other areas of the body, which means the body can’t fight infections or heal injuries as quickly or effectively as it can elsewhere.
+If you have a medical condition or are taking certain medications that further compromise circulation, the risk increases significantly.

-If you need help with wounds or sores on your lower limbs that just won’t heal, please call Dr. Joel Foster and the wound care team in Lee’s Summit, MO right away at (816) 246-4222.
+If you need help with wounds or sores on your lower limbs that just won’t heal, please call Dr. Joel Foster and the wound care team in Lee’s Summit, Missouri, at 816-246-4222 or fill out our contact form here.